Cookies on this website

 When reviewing the research proposal, we consider the following:

-Novelty and relevance of the proposal, scientific merit of the proposed approach, potential for impact, and alignment with research areas highlighted by Apple.
+Novelty of the proposal, scientific merit of the proposed approach, potential for impact, and alignment with research areas highlighted by Apple.

 We also consider, in addition to the aforementioned research acumen, the unique perspective and experience each nominee brings to the field.